bit-hack/riscv-vm/README.md

 ## Newlib support

 There is rudimentary support for target programs that make use of the newlib library.
-Currently `_exit` and `_write` syscalls have been implemented via the `ecall` instruction.
-This is just enough to run a simple "hello world" program.
+Currently a number syscalls have been implemented via the `ecall` instruction.
+This is just enough to run a number of simpler programs and do some basic file io operations.

 Try the following example program: